top of page

 It would be difficult to define a leadership template which will embrace politics, religion, governance and profit-taking collectively and give equal emphasis to the differing strategies, functions and objectives.

-We can conclude that successful leadership should incorporate and recognise the composition of the audience and the personality or management style of the leader.
+We can conclude that successful leadership is when the style of delivery is in sympathy with the audience and subject.

 Comments